Pulses are dry, edible seeds of legumes belonging to the family Fabaceae.

 • Improve the soil by its extensive root system.

-Class notes of Professor Md.
-Oliur Rahman Sir.
+- Class notes of Md.
+Oliur Rahman Sir (Professor, Department of Botany, University of Dhaka).